ferrilab/bitvec/README.md

   of any desired cursor, storage type, and contents.
 The documentation page has a detailed explanation of its syntax.

-- `BitSlice<C: Cursor, T: Bits>` – the actual bit-slice reference type.
+- `BitSlice<C: Cursor, T: BitStore>` – the actual bit-slice reference type.
 It is generic over a cursor type (`C`) and storage type (`T`).
 Note that `BitSlice` is unsized, and can never be held directly; it must always be behind a reference such as `&BitSlice` or `&mut BitSlice`.